nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-14.md

    - The required number of Copper Bars for Sprinklers, if you have them, plus one extra for the Blacksmith's Bundle
    - The required number of Iron Bars for Sprinklers, if you have them, plus one extra for the Blacksmith's Bundle
    - A Gold Bar for the Blacksmith's Bundle
+   - A Quartz for the Geologist's Bundle
+   - An Earth Crystal for the Geologist's Bundle
+   - A Frozen Tear for the Geologist's Bundle
+   - A Fire Quartz for the Geologist's Bundle
    - The most profitable item stacks as calculated by the spreadsheet
    - Do not withdraw any Ore or Coal.
 5. Travel to The Farm.